liamzdenek/sourcegraph-application/memory-bank/progress.md

 - ✅ Implemented the GitHub client with Octokit and simple-git
 - ✅ Implemented the shared package with types, schemas, utilities, and configuration
 - ✅ Fixed ESLint configuration for dependency checks
+- ✅ Implemented the Claude client with tool-based interaction

 ## Recent Updates